Ethiopian Sport Federation in North America (ESFNA) improving website experience through a redesign.

 After experiencing the events I came up with one important idea that had an effect on all stakeholders.
 The idea was to have a central place on the website for all sales goods related.
 With more than 40 thousand people at the event, finding a specific booth to buy goods from is highly challenging.
 Often times only getting to the shops in clear sight.
 This idea did not come from the interview, but I brought it up at the interview to get validation from users and 90% of users supported it.

 This allows attendees to find shops of interest ahead of time by informing them of the shops’ booth numbers along with the shops’ details.
 This also helps vendors/ businesses by allowing them to have exposure to the community.
-Using my own experiences and research, I categorized this now called the “Bazaar” page into 3 main groups: food items, merchandise, and music.
+Using my own experiences and research, I categorized this now called the “Bazaar” page into three main groups: food items, merchandise, and music.
 All goods sold at the event fall under these main groups thus it encompasses all businesses and vendors.

 I learned so much in completing this project but most importantly I learned that bringing peoples’ ideas together for one collective cause under the same user experience is extremely challenging.
 It requires research to be done periodically to maintain the current product but also to address new UX issues that might come up.